Website Manager

 SUPPORT YOUR CHILD!

 Supporting your child by giving encouragement and showing interest in their team is very important.
 Help your child work toward skill improvement and good sportsmanship in every game.
-Teach your child that hard work and an honest effort are often more important than victory - that way your child will always be a winner despite the outcome of the game!
+Teach your child that hard work and an honest effort are often more important than

 ALWAYS BE POSITIVE!